ZizhouJia/pyson/README.md

 import pyson
 pyson_object=pyson.from_file("input.pyson")
 print(pyson_object)
-It may be dangerous for directly calling the python package and the buildin function.
+Sometimes, It may be dangerous for directly calling the python package and the buildin function.
 It can be disabled with following code:
-pyson.reg.package_load_allow=False
+pyson.reg.package_load_allow=False,
+the package and buildin function will not been found.

-### The self keyword
+### The Self Keyward Reference
-The self keyward can also been used for reference the key value before. given the PySON dict:
+We can use the self keyward to reference the key which has already defined before.
+The corresponding value of the key will be copied and assign to the current key which uses the self keyward reference.
+The actually python object will not been copied, it just store the pointer of the origin python object (shallow copy) and the basic type (int,float,bool,string,dict,list) will be copied recursively (deep copy) given the PySON dict:
 {
     students:["Tom","Danny","Neo","Tom"],
     selected_student:self.students.1
 }
-the resut
+the selected_student is "Danny"
+Anther example show the self keyward reference copy mechanism is here:
+{
+    school_info:{
+        school_name:"Tsinghua",
+        student:@Student{
+            name:'Tom',
+            age:18,
+            height:1.78,
+            male:true,
+            introduction:none,
+            friends:["Harry","Danny","Neo"]
+        }
+    }
+    modified_info:@modify_info{
+        input_dict:self.school_info,
+        school_name:"THU",
+        age:19
+    }
+}

+@reg.regist("modify_info")
+def modify_info(input_dict,school_name,age):
+    input_dict["school_name"]=school_name
+    input_dict["student"].age=age
+    return input_dict

+print(pyson_object.school_name)
+print(pyson_object.student)